 Do I need Development Approval?

-In most cases council approval is required before you commence any kind of development work.
+In most cases approval is required before you commence any kind of development work.
 This includes;

 - Demolishing, constructing, adding or altering any building

 - Putting up a fence (certain fencing and zones impact approval requirements)